Barbara Gladstone: Background

+Career

 Gladstone Gallery

-History

-In 1980, Gladstone gave up teaching art history at Hofstra University to open an art gallery in Manhattan, where she began showing Jenny Holzer.
+In 1980, Gladstone gave up her job at Hofstra to open an art gallery in Manhattan, where she began showing Jenny Holzer.

 From 1989 to 1992, Gladstone Gallery collaborated with Christian Stein, an Italian art gallerist, on SteinGladstone.
 Located in a renovated firehouse at 99 Wooster Street in Soho, the gallery concentrated exclusively on rarely seen installation works by both Italian and American artists.

-Gladstone Gallery staged Matthew Barney's first New York solo show in 1991 and has since introduce many international artists to an American audience.
+Gladstone Gallery staged Matthew Barney's first New York solo show in 1991 and has since introduced many international artists to an American audience.
 Before moving to Chelsea in 1996, the gallery was located in Soho and on 57th Street in New York City.
 In 1996, the gallery teamed up with two other galleries – Metro Pictures and Matthew Marks Gallery – to acquire and divide up a 29000 sqft warehouse at 515 West 24th Street.
 In addition, Gladstone Gallery operates spaces at 530 West 21st Street and at 12 Rue du Grand Cerf in Brussels.

 The gallery is also a prominent participant in many major art fairs.

 In 2002, Gladstone brought Curt Marcus on as partner for several years.
 In 2020, Gladstone Gallery merged with Gavin Brown's Enterprise and made Gavin Brown a partner.

-Since 2018, Gladstone has been serving on the board of the non-profit Artists Space.
+Beginning in 2018, Gladstone served on the board of the non-profit Artists Space.

-Artists

-Gladstone Gallery today represents many contemporary artists, including: